SPOTTER'S GUIDE TO THE EDSEL

 4. 2-door Convertible

-*Some Canadian-built Pacers included a factory-installed "Citation"-style trim package, sporting a smaller version of the aluminum scallop insert.
+*A few Pacers are known to have included a factory-installed "Citation"-style trim package, sporting a smaller version of the aluminum scallop insert.

 1958 Edsel Ranger